 Claire also serves in the OECD expert group on Policies for AI (ONE PAI) and is also a member of the IEEE working group on ethically driven nudging.
 She is an occasional peer-reviewer for academic journals including the American Journal of Public Health, Health Communication, the Social Science Journal, Sociological Perspectives, etc (see verified reviews here).

 From January 2018 to November 2021, Claire was a Research Scholar at the Boston University School of Public Health.
-Her research is funded by a grant from the Robert Wood Johnson Foundation.
-Focusing on American gun culture, she explores the social identity of gun owners and shared values between gun owners and non gun owners.
-Passionate about what values drive people, and how they form collective identities, she uses methods drawn from psychology, sociology, political science as well as quantitative methods and machine learning.
-She also conducts research about the predictors of firearm violence and how to reduce homicide rates.
+Her research was funded by a grant from the Robert Wood Johnson Foundation.
+Focusing on American gun culture, she explored the social identity of gun owners and shared values between gun owners and non gun owners.
+Passionate about what values drive people, and how they form collective identities, she used methods drawn from psychology, sociology, political science as well as quantitative methods and machine learning.
+She also conducted research about the predictors of firearm violence and how to reduce homicide rates.
+Claire is still an expert in the Regional Gun Violence Research Consortium.

 As an undergraduate, she studied history to identify what was universal and what was relative in human societies.
 Wanting to approach complex problems from a multidisciplinary background, she also obtained a Master in Public Policy (Harvard University), a JD (Master 2) in International Law (Nantes Law School), a Master in political science (Toulouse University) and a graduate diploma in Conflict Analysis (Toulouse University).
 Her law thesis tackled the laws and policies to prevent child trafficking into France.
 Her MPP thesis at Harvard was about finding ways to scale up American anti-trafficking policies across the world.